 "There is-Milly."
 "Milly?
 Poor Milly!
-I am afraid we shall never see her again," sobbed David, breaking down for the first near as you can.
-I cannot die without telling you."
-In spasmodic tones, with long pauses, constantly interrupted with Exclama-tions of horror from David, Morgan told how he had inveigled Milly into the old pit and had imprisoned her so that she could not possibly escape and left her only food enough for one day.
+I am afraid we shall never see her again," sobbed David, breaking down for the first

 He was holding Morgan's hand.
-He felt a great shudder pass through his friend's body.

-"Stoop," said Morgan, "stoop as
+He felt a great shudder pass through his friend's body, "Stoop," said Morgan, "stoop as